Meet the Team

 Ioanna Georgantidou

-Hi I’m Ioanna and I am the yoga and massage therapist here at CNES.
-My role is to provide our students with Yoga Therapy on a 1:1 basis or in small groups, sessions are integrated into the school day.
-Through Yoga, breathing techniques and relaxation I help the students to improve their motor planning and control, along with their self-awareness, wellbeing and emotional balance.
+I’m Ioanna, and I am the yoga and massage therapist here at CNES.
+My role is to provide our students with yoga therapy on a 1:1 basis or in small groups, with sessions integrated into the school day.
+Through yoga, breathing techniques and relaxation I help them to improve their motor planning and control, along with their self-awareness, wellbeing and emotional balance.
 The students have targets to achieve during the year and I also can provide them with audio relaxation and stress relief techniques.

-As a school we support each child, using different approaches depending on their difficulties.
+As a school we support and offer each young person a personalised approach depending on their needs.

-I’m also a qualified massage therapist for people with special needs.
-I offer the children therapeutic massage through the means of traditional Indian head massage to nurture them on an emotional, mental and physical level.
-Having these session helps them to release the ‘fab four hormones’ into the body: oxytocin, serotonin, dopamine and endorphin.
+I’m also a qualified massage therapist for special needs.
+We offer the students therapeutic massage according to the tradition of the Indian head massage to nurture them on an emotional, mental and physical level.
+Having these sessions helps them to release the ‘fab four hormones’ into the body: oxytocin, serotonin, dopamine and endorphin.

 Governance Board